 Note that if convicted of the standalone offense, prosecutors cannot then apply sentencing enhancements, which can add two to four years to a prison term, as an additional measure of punishment.

 Defending against hate crime charges usually takes one of three principal approaches:

-● asserting that the act was protected free speech.
-Speech without an additional physical act is commonly treated as protected speech, unless a defendant makes a threat against an individual with a recognized characteristic, and has the ability to carry it out.
+- asserting that the act was protected free speech.
+Speech without an additional physical activity is commonly treated as protected speech, unless a defendant makes a threat against an individual with a recognized characteristic, and has the ability to carry it out.

 Hire a Criminal Defense Attorney

 Being stigmatized as the perpetrator of a hate crime is a label that has significant consequences beyond the courtroom or penal system.
 Let Manshoory Law Group, APC fight to avoid this situation by allowing them to represent you in your criminal case.

 Their dedicated and experienced approach can produce the best results, so you can move on with your life.
 Attorneys are available 24/7 to take your call.
 Contact the Los Angeles law firm for a free consultation.